Sandy Springs city manager a finalist for South Carolina job

 Sandy Springs City Manager John McDonough has been named a finalist for a similar job in Greenville, South Carolina.

 McDonough, who has served as Sandy Springs city manager since the city’s founding in 2005, was announced as one of three finalists at a meeting June 3, according to Greenville public information director Angie Prosser.
+The Greenville Journal reported June 4 that McDonough is the city’s top choice and is entering into negotiations with him.

 McDonough said he was contacted by the city’s search firm about the position.
 He said he has a “personal interest” in Greenville since family live there.

-Note: This story has been updated with comment from City Manager John McDonough and that he is the Greenville’s top choice.